Montechiarugolo

-Montechiarugolo (Parmigiano: Monc'rùggol) is a comune (municipality) in the Province of Parma in the Italian region Emilia-Romagna, located about 80 km northwest of Bologna and about 13 km southeast of Parma.
+Montechiarugolo (Parmigiano: Monc'rùggol) is a comune (municipality) in the province of Parma in the administrative region of Emilia-Romagna in Italy, located about 80 km northwest of Bologna and about 13 km southeast of Parma.

 Montechiarugolo borders the following municipalities: Montecchio Emilia, Parma, San Polo d'Enza, Sant'Ilario d'Enza, Traversetolo.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").